lenhoanglnh/manuscripts/ethics/22-chatgpt-en.md

 which, I believe, should prioritize the recruitment of security-oriented researchers than experts in learning system optimization without attention to security.

+After all, cybercrime is not an individual problem.
+If tomorrow employees of Google, Tesla, EDF or Société Générale are hacked and if this allows attackers to access and paralyze critical information systems of these multinationals whose products are used throughout the economic fabric and the population, then the consequences would be catastrophic for everyone, including me, even though I have been very careful with my own cybersecurity.
+A collective response is needed, and developers, researchers, journalists, politicians and lawyers have a critical role in that response today, which is clearly very deficient.

 But above all, the biggest danger of the excessive attention given to OpenAI, seems to me to be the inattention it causes to the most dangerous algorithms, which in my opinion are the advertising targeting and content recommendation algorithms.